unculture/creative-boilerplate/readme.md

 A creative consists of a single `index.html` file which includes one CSS file and one Javascript file:

-- css/main.css
+- `css/main.css`
-- js/main.js
+- `js/main.js`

+These files are located in `dist` once a build has completed.

 ### CSS

-The `main.css` stylesheet is compiled from the `src/sass/main.scss` entrypoint.
+The `css/main.css` stylesheet mentioned above is compiled from the `src/sass/main.scss` entrypoint.

 The included `scss` file gives you an idea for how to structure your styling.